Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

-When a stock splits, let's say by a 2 for 1 or 2:1 ratio, the number of shares are doubled and the price is cut in half.
+When a stock splits, let’s say by a 2 for 1 or 2:1 ratio, the number of shares is doubled and the price is cut in half.
 The market valuation of the company (number of shares x price per share) is not changed by this event.
 Even more important, the value of my holding is unchanged by the split.

 Let’s say I hold 100 shares of XYZ stock and the price is $500; the value of this holding is $50,000 (100 x $500).
 When the stock splits, I now have 200 shares and the price is $250; the value of this holding is still $50,000 (200 x $250).